The SCS Farmland investment in Argentina – what exactly happened?

-The SCS Farmland investment scheme allowed investors to invest in acres of Argentine farmland in the Province of Santiago del Estero.
-Investors were promised a fixed return after five or ten years, and with returns as high as 160%, so it’s understandable to see why the opportunity was so inviting.
+The SCS Farmland Argentina investment scheme allowed investors like yourself to invest in acres of farmland in the Province of Santiago del Estero.
+You were promised a fixed return after five or ten years, and with returns as high as 160%, it’s understandable why the opportunity was so inviting.

-Once the investments had been made, there were several messy land disputes between the Argentine company who owned the farmland, and another UK company (Powerscourt Services Limited) who had helped numerous investors put money down.
-In the end, the investors never received a legal title for the land and, as a result, their shares never materialised.
-Their money was lost – unsurprisingly, the SCS Farmland investments were not regulated by the Financial Conduct Authority (FCA).
+In the end, you never received a legal title for the land and the money was lost because, unsurprisingly, the SCS Farmland investments were not regulated by the Financial Conduct Authority (FCA).

-You weren’t given all the details you needed
+You weren’t given all of the details you needed

 You were given poor advice

 You were not made aware of the fees

 You were given advice on how to avoid tax

 For more in-depth advice on spotting the signs of mis-selling, take a look at our ‘How to get scam smart in 2020’ guide, as well as the insightful blog ‘Top signs you’ve been mis-sold a pension’.

 How to claim for mis-sold SCS Farmland pension schemes

 Because this Argentinian scheme was not regulated, you may be eligible to claim for compensation over lost finances.
 This is your opportunity to get back some of the money you lost.